Dan4ik7/Guides/README.md

        - protocol: TCP
          port: 5432
    ```
-   - **Why?** This ensures that the PostgreSQL pods accept traffic from the NGINX ingress controller on port `5432`.
+   - This ensures that the PostgreSQL pods accept traffic from the NGINX ingress controller on port `5432`.

 3. Save and exit the editor.